sedc-codecademy/mkwd12-net-06-csharpadv/g7/Class04/Homework.md

 ## Task 2

 Create class PrintInConsole that will have multiple methods to print in console.
 Print(), PrintCollection().
-Make this methods to be valid for more that one type and reuse the implenetation (hint: make them generic);
+Make this methods to be valid for more that one type and reuse the implementation (hint: make them generic);